skellis46/embodied-camera/embodied-camera-application-proposal.md

 >please provide 100 word synopsis of the proposed research project, suitable for the lay reader

-There is growing evidence that our physical and psychological well-being is compromised by overuse of smartphones.
-These compromises are underpinned by a paradox: human bodies are predisposed for movement, while smartphone screens demand attention made possible by chronic stillness. _Moving Camera Bodies_ is speculative research that aims to examine how our bodies and smartphones currently meet and effect each other, and to experiment with how they _might_ meet and effect each other.
-It will use the expertise of dance movement specialists to develop practical field experiments that explore these contradictory cultural technologies and experiences: the body that needs movement, and the smartphone that demands stillness and attention.
-The research will then use auto-ethnographic methods to analyse the practice-based experiments, and thereby deepen our understanding of the corporeal inter-relationships between smartphones, vision, proprioception, movement and stillness.
+There is evidence that our health is compromised by overuse of smartphones.
+These compromises are underpinned by a paradox: human bodies are predisposed for movement, while smartphone screens demand attention made possible by chronic stillness. _Moving Camera Bodies_ employs the unique corporeal expertise of dancers to explore the ways human movement and stillness are shaped by smartphones, and how our bodies might help extend or re-imagine the ways we use smartphones.
+The project team will develop practical field experiments that explore these contradictory cultural technologies and experiences: the body that needs movement, and the smartphone that demands stillness and attention.
+We will then use auto-ethnographic methods to analyse the practice-based experiments, and thereby deepen our understanding of the  inter-relationships between smartphones, vision, proprioception, movement and stillness.

 _questions to think through_

 1. is the aim clear?
 2. why does this research need to happen?
 3. what problem(s) does this research uncover or aim to solve?

->I really like this reference to stillness in your abstract – but oddly it does not seem to me to be taken through in your research design.
-It is probably just the way I read it, the research design seems to be about moving bodies. -- CW

 regarding last two questions to think through: